 Furthermore, there have been a number of lawsuits recently regarding fraudulent practices of universities and colleges with aviation programs; many schools are happy to sign up as many students as possible – even if it might not be in the students best interests, in order to secure funding through their student loans.
 The high failure and drop-out rate actually financially benefits these institutions, who then no longer need to actually follow through with the highly expensive flight training component.
 Universities also love to tell you about how in demand pilots are and how they can guarantee you employment, when in actual fact it is a much more complex topic than just ‘supply and demand’ to figure out if their is actually a pilot shortage.

 Many people like the idea of being a pilot – it sounds great right – a high salary, respect and admiration, travelling the world with attractive flight attendants?
-If this is one of the reasons you want to become a pilot and are thinking of doing so through a university program and taking significant student loans, I would advise you to have a long, hard think about your career aspirations and goals.
+If this is one of the reasons you want to become a pilot and are thinking of doing so through an aviation university program and taking significant student loans, I would advise you to have a long, hard think about your career aspirations and goals (and potentially even consider aviation scholarships).
 Because without a significant drive and motivation, its likely you will fail or give up, and end up with a heap of student loans for nothing.
 If your still wondering if its for you, check out whether being a pilot is worth it.

 Am I saying you should avoid Universities with aviation programs?
 Absolutely not.
 They are a fantastic option for the right person, for the right student.
 If you are disciplined, motivated, intelligent and willing to stick with it, these programs are exceptionally useful in getting a ‘step-up’ into the industry.
 An example might be someone from a financially disadvantaged family who may still work purely to support their household, and can not afford a pay-as-you-go flight school.
 A degree or qualification from a University through an aviation program and student loan may be a great way to get their foot in the door to the aviation industry and help them to network and make the leap into the exceptionally difficult first low hour pilot job.